Primitive Future - GUMPHA House / Within N Without

 -

-Lead ArchitectShailesh Devi
+- Lead Architect:Shailesh Devi

-CollaboratorsNinad Bothara, Kinjal Sakaria
+- Collaborators:Ninad Bothara, Kinjal Sakaria

-From the architect.
+Text description provided by the architects.
 As the urban dweller tired from the stresses of everyday life, seeking rejuvenation, turns towards nature, his quest is to seek inner joy, unbound his energies to become one with the forces of nature.

 The chaos of city life drives a man to pursue the tranquility and search for the inner peace, which so alludes him in his mundane life.
 The Charm of city life and the appeal of nature is the chasm a man seeks to bridge and in that keeps searching for a meaningful existence.